AllStarLink/ASL3-Manual/docs/adv-topics/autopatch.md

 done <<< "$CHANNELS"
 ```

-Make it executable:
+Save the file and make it executable:

 ```bash
 chmod +x /var/lib/asterisk/hangupPhones
 ```

-### extentions.conf
+### extensions.conf

-In **/etc/asterisk/extensions.conf**, a stanza for the autopatch context is added which
-refers to the peer stanza in iax.conf or pjsip.conf.
+In the **/etc/asterisk/extensions.conf** file, a stanza for the autopatch context is added which refers to the peer stanza in iax.conf or pjsip.conf.
 These examples will likely need to be adjusted to work with a specific provider:

-For outbound IAX connections extensions.conf:
+For outbound IAX connections, add an [autopatch] stanza with:

 ```
 [autopatch]